1800546/email_parser/README.md

 Multiple csv files will be generated inside the "emailtemp" folder in working directory, which must be created before running the tool.

-Since this tool is designed to recognise only this specific working directory structure, it is better to download/clone this repo entirely in order to avoid manual folder modifications.
+Since this tool and the sample codes provided are designed to recognise only this specific working directory structure, it is recommended to download/clone this repo entirely in order to avoid manual folder modifications.
 If you prefer manual modification, please refer to the "Working directory structure" section below.

 # Working directory structure
 Before running the tool